RaspAP/raspap-docs/docs/docker.md

 ## Overview
 As an alternative to the [Quick installer](quick.md) or [manual installation](manual.md) steps, you may also deploy RaspAP in an isolated and portable **Docker** container.

-A **container** is an isolated environment for your code.
-This means that a container has no knowledge of your operating system, dependencies, or your files.
+A **container** is an isolated environment for code.
+This means that a container has no knowledge of the host operating system, dependencies, or its files.
 It runs on the environment provided to you by either Docker Desktop or the Docker Engine.
-Containers have everything that your code needs in order to run, down to a base operating system.
+Containers have everything needed to run an application, down to a base operating system.

 Here, we'll focus on using [Docker Engine](https://docs.docker.com/engine/) to deploy and manage a [containerized RaspAP](https://github.com/RaspAP/raspap-docker) application stack.

 ## Why a container?
-Docker containers have several advantages over other methods of developing and deploying code.
-As a sandboxed process, containers are isolated from all other processes running on a host machine.
+Docker containers have several advantages over other methods of deploying code.
+As a [sandboxed](https://en.wikipedia.org/wiki/Sandbox_(software_development)) process, containers are isolated from all other processes running on a host machine.
 That isolation leverages things like [kernel namespaces and cgroups](https://medium.com/@saschagrunert/demystifying-containers-part-i-kernel-space-2c53d6979504), features that have been in Linux for a long time.

 A RaspAP Docker container is a runnable instance of an image.
 This container can be started, stopped, moved or deleted using the [Docker CLI](https://docs.docker.com/engine/reference/commandline/cli/).
 It can be run on a local device, virtual machines or deployed to the cloud.
 Isolation from other containers also means that it runs its own software, binaries and so on.